Lint never looks good on clothes, regardless if it's white lint on dark clothes or vice versa.

 Place the item in a clothes dryer with a couple of microfiber cloths (the lint will stick to the microfiber cloths) and tumble until slightly damp.
-Remove from dryer and use a clothes brush or sticky lint roller to remove the remaining lint.
-If you don't have a sticky lint roller, use heavy duty packing tape wrapped around your fingers to pull off the lint.
+Remove from the dryer and use a clothes brush or sticky lint roller to remove the remaining lint.
+If you don't have a sticky lint roller, use heavy-duty packing tape wrapped around your fingers to pull off the lint.

 - Chenille bedspreads